 - In a bid to use less toxins on my skin, it’s another natural product to add to my collection

-- Personally, it works really well for me I’m happy to say.
-Much better than any deodorant I’ve had previously.
+- It works really well for me I’m happy to say.
+It’s better than any deodorant I’ve had previously.
 I do still have ‘warm’ moments however that’s me and my hormones right now and no deodorant on this planet will stop that.

 - It has quite a strong smell that took me a bit of getting used to.
 It’s the Patchouli (bless you) oil apparently.

 - First few applications I found it quite scratchy under my arms, often leaving them red but not sore.
-However I found that if I shaved a little of an end off with scissors, this smoothed the bar out and stopped this happening.
+However I found that if I shaved a little of an end off with scissors, this smoothed the bar out and stopped this happening, also wetting the bar helps too.

 - I should’ve bought the tin that LUSH sells to keep the deodorant in, as the waxy paper the bar was sold in, has pretty much disintegrated.
 I’ll buy it on my next trip into town.